 AAP Policy Overall SA Score Summary of Effects Proposed Mitigation AAPT5: Car Parking (continued) + However the Characterisation Study has helped to shape the policies reducing the potential impact on the character of the centre.
 There is also some counter mitigation through improved access for pedestrians (Policy AAPT1) and cyclists (Policy AAPT2) along with improved public transport (AAPT3) which should help to balance out any increase in car usage.
-8. A Place for Invest ment AAPINV1: Regeneration Strategy ++ Likely to have very positive effects overall.
+8. A Place for Investi ment AAPINV1: Regeneration Strategy ++ Likely to have very positive effects overall.
 Resisting proposals that are not in accordance with the regeneration strategy in the AAP should have an overall positive impact as these proposals could be detrimental to the delivery of priority sites and uses such as the Primary Shopping Area for retail or the Gigaport for offices.
 The use of temporary permissions will have a positive impact as it allows development to come forward without having a long term impact on delivering the regeneration strategy.
 This provides a positive economic impact in the short term and in the long term.
 This means less sites remain undeveloped in the short term having a positive impact on the townscape of the centre.
-Requirements for developments to be comprehensive, address highway impacts and have consideration of the character of the area and be of high design will have positive impacts by ensuring that schemes make It may mean that some sites remain vacant for longer but this will be outweighed by the knock on impacts of a successful regeneration strategy which will result in more investment overall.
+Requirements for developments to be comprehensive, address highway impacts and have consideration of It may mean that some sites remain vacant for longer but this will be outweighed by the knock on impacts of a successful regeneration strategy which will result in more investment overall.
 This possible delay in sites coming forward means there is an uncertain impact on the townscape.
 Some of the requirements may add additional costs to developers however this is likely to be limited and the improvement to the centre overall is likely to be a positive.
 There is also an uncertain impact on biodiversity and geodiversity from the greening of vacant sites as whilst this will have a short term benefit the ultimate development of such sites will mean this benefit is limited.